 Hanging a flat-screen TV is a skill few people have, and yet almost everyone is buying flat screen televisions.
 Not every flat-screen TV needs to be hung.
 Some free-standing models allow you to place the TV on a tabletop.
 However, most standing flat-screen TVs have removable bases, so they, too, can be hung on a wall .

 If you decide to go with a wall-mounted flat-screen TV, don’t take risks with your investment.
-Follow these steps to securely mount your plasma or LCD TV for years of enjoyment.
+Follow these steps to securely mount your LED or LCD TV for years of enjoyment.

 Pick your mounting bracket